phac-nml/biohansel/docs/source/user-docs/input.rst

-You can add metadata to the analysis with Galaxy by uploading either a .tsv or a .csv file to your history and specifying that you want it used in the analysis.
-A .tsv file is recommended.
+You can add metadata to the analysis with Galaxy by uploading either a .tsv or a .csv file to your history and specifying that you want it used in the analysis. **A .tsv file is recommended**.